mumoshu/division/README.md

 As soon as `div deloy` is run, the actual deployment using [helmfile](https://github.com/roboll/helmfile) is executed, and its logs are streamed from the gateway into `div deploy`.

 What's important is that this happens without direct access to Kubernets API.

+So even you are an user of publicly hosted CI/CD service like CircleCI or Travis CI, you can use `div` to deploy your Kubernetes applications, without exposing the Kubernetes API server to Internet.

 Repeat the `div gateway` for each cluster and omit `--cluster` flags from `div deploy` to make it multi-cluster aware.